It’s never too early for marketing, and a strategic marketing plan can help jumpstart your efforts.

 Similarly, you can conduct outreach to third-party firms and start building the relationships that may lead to your company getting exposed to their audiences.
 Identify relevant analyst and influencer targets and lean on your marketing plan to pitch them on why they and their clients need to know about you.

-A marketing plan template is a tool you can use to develop strategies and tactics that will help you achieve your business goals in accordance with established best practices.
-A template helps you focus on your core objectives as you create your marketing plan.
+A strategic marketing plan template is a tool you can use to develop strategies and tactics that will help you achieve your business goals in accordance with established best practices.
+It helps you focus on your core objectives as you create your marketing plan.